 When Aldi announced it was selling Zero Net Carbs Bread among its ALDI Finds in September of 2019, we took note but didn’t figure it would make a massive blip on the radar.
 Sure, other Aldi low-carb items have generally been popular, but they haven’t been the kind of thing people knock the doors down over.
-Still, we thought enough of it that we figured we’d pick it up and try it for ourselves when it came out, at least to let the keto crowd know if it was bread-like enough to be worth the money, especially since the Aldi version was a relatively reasonable $2.99 per loaf.
+Still, we thought enough of it that we figured we’d pick it up and try it for ourselves when it came out, at least to let the keto crowd know if it was bread-like enough to be worth the relatively reasonable $2.99 per loaf.

 We couldn’t find it.

 Now, in our experience, not being able to locate an ALDI Find translates to either a supply issue or a demand issue.
 In some cases, we’ve discovered that a product isn’t in stock because it just didn’t make it to stores.
 This has happened to us before, like when we had to wait a couple of weeks to get a Visage Pro Series Electric Rotary Shaver or wait a full year to finally score a Gardenline 18.5 Gallon Tumbling Composter.

 Other times, a product is so popular that it flies off of shelves right away and we never get a chance to get it.
 This can happen, too — the Aldi wine Advent calendar is the best example — although in our experience it’s less common.